artecs-group/RVfpga-sim-addons/Computer_Organization/Lab0/README.md

   <img src="VM_Downloaded.png" width=70% height=70%>
 </p>

 The VM can be installed in the usual virtualization software, such as VirtualBox or VMWare.
 Install one of those softwares and import the VM (you can follow a tutorial on the Internet).
-The images in this tutorial are for VirtualBox.
+The screenshots in this tutorial are for VirtualBox.

 Finally, run the VM, check that the boot is successful, and log into Linux using the user and password **rvfpga**.
 If the boot gives problems, try changing the USB version of the VM from 2.0 to 1.1.